The Centers for Disease Control and Prevention (CDC) now recommends a COVID-19 vaccine for children ages five and older.

 Why Should I Vaccinate My Child?

 Getting your child vaccinated between birth and six years of age protects them from 14 deadly diseases, including measles, mumps, and polio.
-Vaccinating your child also helps protect your friends, family, and neighbors who cannot get vaccinated themselves because they are too young or have certain health problems.
+Vaccinating your child also helps protect people who cannot get vaccinated themselves because they are too young or have certain health problems.

 Routine vaccinations are also needed during the adolescent years.
-The CDC recommends four vaccines for almost all children ages 11-12: meningococcal, human papilloma virus (HPV), the collective Tdap (tetanus, diphtheria, and pertussis), and influenza (the flu).
+The CDC recommends four vaccines for almost all children ages 9-12: meningococcal, human papillomavirus (HPV), the collective Tdap (tetanus, diphtheria, and pertussis), and influenza (the flu).
 Meningococcal diseases are rare but are spread by sharing food and drinks or kissing.
-HPV is a sexually transmitted disease that can cause genital warts, and is associated with cervical cancer in women, and other types of cancers in both men and women.
+HPV is a virus that can cause cancer later in life, and is so common that almost everyone will get it at some point.
+HPV can cause cancer in both men and women and is often transmitted through sex.

 The Tdap vaccine is a booster for the children’s DTaP vaccine, necessary for older children because the effectiveness of the first vaccine wears off over time.
 Doctors recommend that all children six months and older receive the flu vaccine every year because the flu virus changes each year.